fsantanna-uerj/serrapilheira/Submissao/final.md

 inputs are also readily handled.

-A key insight is that if the period between subsequent stimuli is much higher than the associated reaction times, then the application can be in standby most of the time.
+A key insight is that if the period between subsequent stimuli is much higher than their associated reaction times, then the application can be in standby most of the time.
 As an example, if a radio message arrives every second and the time to process each message is in the order of a few milliseconds, then the device can sleep almost 100% of the time.